rafaelvda/rafaelvda/README.md

 ### 🤔 Job

-As a working student I'm searching a job in Development or in Data to pass my bachelor's degree at CNAM University 👨🏻‍🎓
+I work as a Mobile Developer to pass my bachelor's degree at CNAM University 👨🏻‍🎓

 ### 🌱 Learning process

-Currently learning Symfony to improve my skills in PHP and Flutter as well so I can develop cross-platform application with Dart 📱
+Currently learning Flutter so I can develop cross-platform application with Dart 📱 and very soon Swift for IOS !

 ### 📫 Contact